-Choosing a Portugal Cultural Golden Visa project is a unique opportunity—not just to secure EU residency, but to support the country’s rich heritage and creative industries.
+Choosing a Portugal Cultural Golden Visa Project is a unique opportunity—not just to secure EU residency, but to support the country’s rich heritage and creative industries.

 With a minimum investment of €250,000, this route offers a lower entry point than other options, but it’s important to choose the right project—one that is fully compliant, reputable, and aligned with your goals.